IMR Press follow the following guidelines and standards for its journals:

 - All publication decisions are made by the journal’s Editors-in-Chief on the basis of the referees’ reports.
 Authors of papers that are not accepted are notified promptly.

 - All submitted manuscripts are treated as confidential documents.
 Editors, reviewers and editorial stuff involved in the review process should disclose conflicts of interest resulting from direct competitive, collaborative, or other relationships with any of the authors, and remove oneself from cases in which such conflicts preclude an objective evaluation.

 - Privileged information or ideas that are obtained through peer review must not be used for competitive gain.

 - Our peer review process is confidential.

 A reviewer should, therefore, treat a manuscript sent for review as a confidential document.
 It should neither be shown to nor discussed with others except, in special cases, to persons from whom specific advice may be sought; in that event, the identities of those consulted should be disclosed to the Editor.
+Also, if a reviewer uses software or other artificial intelligence techniques in the review process, he or she should disclose to the journal whether and how the artificial intelligence techniques were used to facilitate his or her review.
 Reviewers should not use or disclose unpublished information, arguments or interpretations contained in a manuscript under consideration, except with the consent of the author.
 Reviewers should notify IMR Press if they have any conflict of interest regarding a specific manuscript, and should not review the article.

 Whenever it is recognized that a significant inaccuracy, misleading statement, or distorted report has been published, it must be corrected promptly and with due prominence.
 Changes to published articles that affect the interpretation and conclusion of the article, but do not fully invalidate the article, will, at the Editors’ discretion be corrected via publication of an erratum, correction, or editorial expression of concern at the earliest possible date.